linebender/glazier/README.md

 ## Unsafe

 Interacting with system APIs is inherently unsafe.
-One of the goals of Glazier is to handle all interaction with these APIs, exposing a safe interface to [Druid] and other possible consumers.
+One of the goals of Glazier is to handle almost all interaction with these APIs, exposing a safe interface to the UI toolkit.
+The exception is drawing, which will generally require at least some additional unsafe code for integration.

 ## Similar libraries

 * [winit].
-This is by far the most commonly used window creation library.
+This is by far the most commonly used window creation crate.
 As discussed in the links below, the scope is defined quite differently.
 In general, winit is probably more suitable for games and game-like applications, while Glazier is intended to provide more of the full desktop GUI experience, including system